icodealot/cyc25-terraform/README.md

 The following demos / branches are available:

+- `main` : shows an example of creating a local docker container
 - `demo_locals` : shows an example of configuring local variables
 - `demo_vars` : shows an example of using variables and conditional expressions
 - `demo_modules` : shows an example of using modules to group resources